Oliver Norburn

-Born in England, he plays for the Grenada national team.
+Born in England, Norburn plays for the Grenada national team.
 He made his debut for the team in 2021 and played at the 2021 CONCACAF Gold Cup.

-In his career, he played in the English Football League for Bristol Rovers, Plymouth Argyle, Shrewsbury Town, Peterborough United and Blackpool as well as in the National League for Guiseley, Macclesfield Town and Tranmere Rovers.
+In his career, Norburn played in the English Football League for Bristol Rovers, Plymouth Argyle, Shrewsbury Town, Peterborough United, Blackpool and his current team Notts County.
+In the National League he has played for Guiseley, Macclesfield Town and Tranmere Rovers.

 Club career

 Norburn played as a youth team player with Chelsea before moving to Leicester City, where he graduated through to the professional ranks in 2011.
 He joined Bristol Rovers on a month-long loan deal in late September 2011, later extended to three months, where he played alongside fellow on-loan Leicester teammate Cian Bolger.

 He made his debut in senior football on 14 October 2011, when he was an 86th-minute substitute for Bristol Rovers in a 5–2 victory over Rotherham United.
 By the end of December, Norburn returned to Leicester City after his loan-spell at Bristol Rovers finished and spent the rest of the season staying at Leicester City.
 On 3 July Norburn signed with the Bristol Rovers on a permanent basis, and agreed to sign a one-year deal with the option for a further 12 months with the club.
 On the opening game of the season, Norburn made his debut in a 2–0 loss against Oxford United.
 Two months later, he scored his first goal in a 3–1 win over Northampton Town.
 His second goal came on 5 February 2013, in a 1–1 draw against Cheltenham Town and his third was followed up a month later, in a 2–1 win over Exeter City.
 At the end of the 2012–13 season, Norburn was offered a new contract by the club, where he signed a one-year contract extension on 24 June 2013.

 In the 2013–14 season, Norburn had his first team opportunities limited, making sixteen appearances.
 On 4 April 2014, he left Bristol Rovers by mutual consent.
 First team manager Darrell Clarke said of Norburn leaving: "Ollie has left the club, and that was mutually agreed.
 For whatever reason it has not gone well for Ollie this season.
 Ollie has a chance now to try and earn himself a contract at another club, and we wish him well and thank him for his efforts."